Eva Pawlik: Professional career

-Pawlik joined the Vienna Ice Revue and performed a program that was considered by some journalists and figure skating experts to be technically and artistically slightly superior to the free skating of World champion Vrzáňová.
-Pawlik also played major parts in the productions of two movies featuring the Revue, Spring On The Ice (Frühling auf dem Eis), 1950, and Revue Of Dreams (Traumrevue), 1959.
-The first is said to have inspired the later double Olympic champion, Ludmilla Belousova, to take up skating.
+Pawlik joined the Vienna Ice Revue, and she also played major parts in the productions of two movies featuring the Revue, Spring On The Ice (Frühling auf dem Eis), 1950, and Revue Of Dreams (Traumrevue), 1959.
+During the Allied occupation of Austria, the Viennese film studios were located in the Soviet sector, which is why the film "Springtime On Ice" was dubbed into Russian, among other languages.
+This allowed the later Olympic Double Champion Ludmila Belousova to see the film.
+"Spring on Ice," starring Eva Pawlik, inspired Ludmilla to take up skating.

 In 1952, Robert Stolz dedicated his first ice operetta, Eternal Eve (Die ewige Eva), to Eva Pawlik.
 Morris Chalfen, the boss of the competitor enterprise Holiday On Ice, considered Pawlik Europe's best show star on the ice since the thrice Olympic champion Sonja Henie.
 Additionally, Pawlik and Seeliger had become one of the world's best professional pair teams.
 They left the Vienna Ice Revue in 1954 and starred in Hanns Thelen's Scala Eisrevue for some years.
 In 1958, they returned to the Vienna Ice Revue.
+Their performances in ice shows were important in stimulating interest in figure skating at a time when it was still uncommon for European audiences to see it on television.

 Later life

+She married Rudi Seeliger in 1957 and had a son, Roman, in 1962.

 In 1961, Pawlik retired from skating and became the first European and the world's first female figure skater to become a TV figure skating commentator.
 She commentated all European and World Championships in figure skating and the 1964, 1968 and 1972 Olympic Games for the Austrian Broadcasting Corporation (ORF).

 In 1973, she began her third profession as a teacher of German and English at a Viennese secondary school (pupils from 10 to 18).
 In 1954, she earned her doctorate in German and English at the University of Vienna.
 In 1979, Pawlik became severely ill and died in 1983, four months after her husband.